convexsoft/Nim-Game/README.md

     Weight: [], // The updated weight data
     createdAt: {type: Date, default: Date.now},
     gamerType: Number // 1 means the player is human, (2 means the player is perfect, and 3 means the layer is random).
-    algoType: Number // Default is 1
+    algoType: Number // Default is 1,
+    playerID: The unique player ID
 ```